top of page

 The cover is a piece of art (trust me, it is), and The Drummers can be thought of as a brand, so The Drummers could be correct.

-Email addresses and website URLs tend not to contain apostrophes either.
+Email addresses and website URLs also tend not to contain apostrophes either.

 5. Why are the books so big?